jlo031/speckle_reduction_4_sea_ice/README.md

 # speckle_reduction_4_sea_ice

 Collection of scripts to test different speckle reduction methods for sea ice type classification.
+Can be used to reproduce the sea ice work for the paper "Joint despeckling and thermal noise compensation: Application to Sentinel-1 EW GRDM images of the Arctic"

 ### Background
-In her PhD, Ines has developed a novel CNN-based method for speckle reduction in S1 EW mode imagery.
+Ines and Loic (and others) hav developed a CNN-based method for joint despeckling and thermal noise compensationof S1 EW GRDM imagery.
 Here, we test the effect of this method on high-resolutiuon, pixel-wise classification of sea ie types.
 We compare to results obtained from simple multi-looking with different window sizes and other deep-learning based methods.

 Sentinel-1 images over Beligica Bank during the CIRFA-22 are selected by Johannes.